 Associate professor of geriatric psychiatry, Trinity College Dublin & Faculty, GBHI

-Professor of Dementia Nursing, Dementia UK and Admiral Nursing, Professor of Dementia Nursing (honorary), De Montfort University, Leicester Dr Clara Domínguez Vivero
+Head of Research & Publications, Dementia UK and Admiral Nursing, Professor of Dementia Nursing (honorary), De Montfort University, Leicester Dr Clara Domínguez Vivero

 Clinical Neurologist, Galician Health Service, Pontevedra, Spain, Atlantic Fellow in Equity for Brain Health, GBHI Dr Rónán O’Caoimh

 Consultant Geriatrician, Mercy University Hospital Dr Gregor Russell